 The circle of life and persistence in discovering her roots have brought Pamela back around to find her truth.
 Pamela believes it’s a natural yearning to know who you are and where your roots originate.
 She feels learning this truth, as traumatic and devastating as it’s been, has been the only way towards healing & freedom.

 Pamela believes when adoptees don’t have their truth, healing is unachievable.

-Every Story Has a Struggle, The Key Is Finding Purpose in the Pain
+Every Story Has a Struggle.
+The Key Is Finding Purpose in the Pain

 After a heartbreaking experience of leaving her church of four years, spending a lifetime of running in the circles of religion, she feels that nature is her church.
-She shares Mother Earth is her Mother after her experiences with her mothers here on earth have failed her.
-She feels waterfalls are her place of worship because they allow her to connect to nature in a more profound way than anything else on earth.
+She shares Mother Earth is her Mother after her experiences with her mothers here on Earth have failed her.
+She feels waterfalls are her place of worship because they allow her to connect to nature in a more profound way than anything else on Earth.
 Waterfall altar calls are her spiritual act of worship.
-She’s dedicated in sharing what’s worked for her based on her experiences in attaining happiness and healing naturally.
+She’s dedicated to sharing what’s worked for her based on her experiences in attaining happiness and healing naturally.

 By sharing her journey and experiences, Pamela is hopeful her fellow adoptees will be enlightened and encouraged.
-Pamela believes relinquishment is rooted in complex- PTSD, abandonment, rejection, grief, loss & trauma, but we CAN experience beauty in life.
+Pamela believes relinquishment is rooted in complex- PTSD, abandonment, rejection, grief, loss & trauma, but CAN experience beauty in life.
 She believes adoption only compacts this trauma.

 Pamela says, “I’m thankful for my truth.
 I believe truth is the only answer to healing.”